Karyn Youso

 Comments

-My divorce practice emphasizes mediation and collaborative practice, with a substantive specialty in the issues of domestic abuse, substance abuse, and mental illness.
-The practice of Collaborative Divorce enables me to balance the aggressive energy needed to handle those type of cases with a more creative and cooperative outlook, benefitting my clients both emotionally and economically. <br> <br>In every case involving children, however, the children's needs must come first.
+My practice emphasizes mediation and collaborative practice, with a substantive specialty in the issues of domestic abuse, substance abuse, and mental illness.
+The practice of Collaborative Divorce enables me to balance the aggressive energy needed to handle those type of cases with a more creative and cooperative outlook, benefitting my clients both emotionally and economically.
+In many cases I am not advocate attorney, but the strategist/coach for the one or both parties who need help navigating the legal process.
+In every case involving children, I believe the children's needs must come first.
 The interdisciplinary approach of Collaborative Divorce -- including the crucial involvement of mental health professionals -- enables the parties to re-focus their priorities on their children, so that this important goal is not lost, as it sometimes is in the adversarial process.
+The team approach is also helpful in mediation, using important resources to guide couples toward informed outcomes.